 - Stroll around the Historic Taos Plaza.
 You can find delicious restaurants, gorgeous galleries, adorable shops, and fun festivals.

 - Admire the many art museums in town, including the Taos Art Museum, the Harwood Museum of Art, and the Millicent Rogers Museum.
 These museums showcase some of the best local, national, and international artists of today.

-- Ski at Taos Ski Valley, one of the best skiing spots in New Mexico.
+- Taos Ski Valley boasts some of the best ski slopes in the state and skiing in Taos is one of the top things to do in New Mexico.
 With four different resorts, every skier will find a few slopes that suit his or her style.